Home / Travel Insurance / Articles / Passport / How Police Verification for Passport is Done in India

 When you apply for a passport, you will submit most of the documents required to complete the process.
 All passport applicants need to submit the following documents.
 These documents are required even for diplomatic and official passport applications.

-For the passport police verification, you will need to submit the following documents when the police visit your residence, to establish your address and identity proof:
+For passport police verification, keep the following documents ready to confirm your address and identity:

 To renew or re-issue your passport, these are the documents you need to submit: